What is Ambien Addiction?

 - CM is best used at the beginning of treatment, once the individual has been successfully weaned off the drug.
 The patient receives vouchers for staying off Ambien and for good behavior which are usually for fun, drug-free activities or necessities, depending on what most motivates the individual.

 Ambien addiction can be dangerous and deadly which is why users of the drug should never take it more often or in higher doses than recommended by a doctor.
-The drug is potent and has intense side effects which should be taken into account in order to avoid the possibility of addiction.
+The drug is potent and has serious side effects which should be taken into account to avoid the possibility of addiction.